 Benign kidney tumor or mass.
 A renal mass is a noncancerous tumor or growth.
 It feels like pain in your flank, between your ribs and your hips on your side.
 You'll also have low back pain on one side of your body that lingers.

 Renal vein thrombosis.
 A blood clot can form in one of the veins in your kidney.
 It causes severe, ongoing pain in your flank or side.
-You may feel spasms of pain at times too.
+You may feel spasms of pain at times.
 The area around the affected kidney between your rib cage and spine could feel sore.

 Kidney Pain vs. Back Pain

-It's easy to confuse kidney pain for just back pain.
+It's easy to confuse kidney pain with just back pain.
 How do you know the difference?